Forms and Petitions

 - Petition for Substitution (Domestic)

-For upper division major courses that are over ten years old.
+For upper-division major courses that are over ten years old.
 Students need to have courses that are ten years old or older revalidated.
-CSULB charges a non-refundable fee of $10.00 to students who are not in compliance with specific deadline dates or time limits.

-Visit Community College Articulation Grid to find the most up-to-date transfer information from 40 of the California community colleges, where courses may be taken and transferred to CSULB to meet the business lower division core requirements.
+Visit Community College Articulation Grid to find the most up-to-date transfer information from 40 of the California community colleges, where courses may be taken and transferred to CSULB to meet the business's lower-division core requirements.
 Learn more about current course articulation (course to course agreements) by visiting ASSIST.

-Marketing, IB and MGMT/HRM/SC students enrolled in CBA-493 Internship Course and having an internship relevant to their academic concentration are eligible to use CBA-493 as an elective.
+Marketing and IB students enrolled in CBA-493 Internship Course and having an internship relevant to their academic concentration are eligible to use CBA-493 as an elective, pending final approval from the Department Chair/Director.
+Management, Human Resource Management, and Operations & Supply Chain Management may request to have CBA 493 substituted for an Option Elective pending approval from this form, plus the Petition for Substitution process.
 Use this form to get College of Business approval: Petition to use CBA-493 Internship Course as an Elective

 - This Grade Appeal Form;